 This Curried Beet and Toasted Walnut Salad pairs well with rice (brown, white, or jasmine - whichever you prefer) and naan.
 Enjoy!

-- a dash of coconut milk or plain yogurt (optional)
+a dash of coconut milk or plain Greek yogurt (optional)

 Because I am not super savvy at making naan from scratch, I use ready-to-eat Garlic Naan from Trader Joe's.
 If following a gluten-free diet, use a gluten-free grain of your choice and/or bread for dipping in the delicious sauce seeping from the beets and walnuts.

 1. Remove any greens from the beets (leaving an inch or two of stalk to prevent bleeding) and rinse clean.
-Place beets in a pot of boiling water.
 Save beet greens for a tasty sauteed side-dish.

-5. Drain the beets and immediately immerse in cold water to cool.
+5. After beets are cooked, drain the water from the beets and immediately immerse in cold water to cool.
 Slide off the skins.

 6. On a cutting board (avoiding wood-grained boards are best), slice beets in half from top to bottom, and then slice each half into quarter inch wedges.
 Slice smaller (matchstick) if preferred.
 Add to a salad bowl.